 On Sunday morning, I decided to stay in bed and recreate my writing retreat in my own home.
 My garden is gorgeous too, I love my house and there is no real reason why I can’t make my life as beautiful at home as it was on my retreat.
 Of course there is the housework and the cooking and the homeschooling and my work, but I have decided to carve out a little piece of each day to continue my writing.
 I will try to get into the habit of doing this in bed every morning for at least an hour before getting up to start my day.
 That way there will be no distractions.

 During my writing retreat, I also had some major personal realizations which I’ve added into my book and I now look forward to seeing the happy ending unfold.
-I also hope to go back to the beautiful country retreat early next year to get another chunk of writing done and hopefully, I will be able to publish my second book sometime in 2016.
+I also hope to go back to the beautiful country retreat early next year to get another chunk of writing done.

 I woke up on the first day of the year and decided to start out as I aim to continue.
 I remembered (as hung over as I may or may not have been) to smile at myself and say, “Good morning beautiful!
 Today is a wonderful day.”
 This has become subconsciously habitual for me, put into place with only a couple of weeks of conscious practice.